junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon/SPN-Angel-demon-whole-novel.md

 >
 > Sam: "Dean..."

-11/03/2021 12:36:38 PM: Sam tells Dean he is heading out on the hunt and Dean resignedly follows him.
+##### 11/03/2021 12:36:38 PM: Sam/Dean get turned into vampires

+Sam tells Dean he is heading out on the hunt and Dean resignedly follows him.
 Chuck comments that Dean should've followed his gut.
 This is the day they are both turned into vampires.

 > Sam: "Well-- I'm raiding that nest-- with or without you."
 >